 - nursing process steps

-- what is subjective data in nursing
+- subjective data for nursing care plan

-- outcome based words in nursing process
+- RNspeak com nursing process

 - objective and subjective data nursing hypertension in elderly patient